burhanemirkeles/burhanemirkeles/README.md

 98’ model -defined as gen-Z but feels as gen-Y more- human being.

 In the last 15 years, I tried to be a perfect consumer of entertainment and information.
 Nowadays, I am also trying to be a producer of this entertainment and information.
 I did some amateurish DJ stuff and live streams on Twitch and tried to catch up with computer programming.
-In early times of my college life, I met Carl Gustav Jung via another great man.
+In early times of my college life, I met Carl Gustav Jung thanks to another great man.
 This acquaintance simplified the ways I understand different concepts in life.
 As someone who has a hard time understanding life and people, my interest in computer science and psychology helps me a lot.

 That’s me, briefly.